January 22, 2016

 You could also play a role in improving your community.
 Demand for recreation workers, for example, is on the rise, according to the BLS.
 With a degree, you could play a leadership role in developing or running social programs like these in your area.

-Whatever career you choose to pursue, a sociology degree will widen your opportunities and open doors for advancement in this growing field.
+Whatever career you choose to pursue, a sociology degree can widen your opportunities and open doors for advancement in this growing field.

 While some pursue a career in the field without a sociology degree, a formal education is becoming increasingly important for success.
 By earning a bachelor's degree in sociology, you'll acquire the knowledge and skill set to pursue a particular area that you're most interested in, opening doors when it comes to career opportunities.